fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

     print("Memory access (bytes):", mem_counter.get_total())
     print("Global FLOP record:", flop_counter.get_counts()["Global"])

-When you want unsupported operators to fail immediately instead of being skipped, use ``strict=True``.
+The examples in this tutorial use ``strict=False`` so that unsupported auxiliary operators do not stop execution immediately.
-When you want to inspect a partially supported model without stopping at the first unsupported operator, use ``strict=False``.
+When you want unsupported operators to fail immediately instead of being skipped, switch to ``strict=True`` after you have confirmed that the relevant operator path is fully covered by the counters you selected.

 Although this first example already uses an SNN-style block with ``IFNode``, it still focuses only on the generic counter workflow.
 The SNN-specific interpretation of spike-driven metrics such as ``SynOps`` is introduced separately below.